tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 If time remains, emphasize one last time the importance of interactive visualizations.

-* Communicate to students that with the rise of data science and data-driven industries is going to result in interactive visualizations becoming a staple of the data world.
+* Communicate to students that with the rise of data science and data-driven industries, interactive visualizations will become a data world staple.

 * Explain that as data volumes increase, users will need interactive visualizations to help shift and parse through countless data points.
-Interactive visualizations are empowering users to dive deep into data themselves to find new and unique structures and patterns that otherwise would have required large data dumps.
+Interactive visualizations empower users to dive deep into data in order to find new and unique structures and patterns that would have required large data dumps otherwise.

 * Highlight that without interactive visualizations, users are stuck trying to analyze data in charts and graphs that are too small and static to glean insight from.

-* Inform students that interactive data visualization careers are trending; many companies are looking for developers who can wrangle data as well as create fun and attractive visualizations.
+* Inform students that interactive data visualization careers are trending; many companies are looking for developers who can wrangle data, as well as create fun and attractive visualizations.

 Ask for any remaining questions before ending the class.